Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once all the files are inside of the same folder, run the code [Controle_LQR_ARDrone.m](https://github.com/Jesse-Alves/Robust-LQR-trajectory-control-for-AR.Drone-2.0/blob/main/Controle_LQR_ARDrone.m) to test the LQR controller.
-And run the code to test [Controle_LQR_Robusto_Drone.m](https://github.com/Jesse-Alves/Robust-LQR-trajectory-control-for-AR.Drone-2.0/blob/main/Controle_LQR_Robusto_Drone.m) to test the LQR Robust controller.
+Once all the files are inside of the same folder, run the code [ModeloLinear.m](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/ModeloLinear.m) as the mais code.
+The other files are auxiliar functions.
+The Coupled Tanks Model can be found in the [simulink file](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/TanquesAcoplados.slx).

-The drone trajectory can be selected by changing the variable "tipo" at the beginning of the code, and the drone non-linear model was programed in the simulink file.
-There are other auxiliar codes and functions to evaluate the controller robustness, and more details of the project can be found in the [Thesis Paper](https://github.com/Jesse-Alves/Robust-LQR-trajectory-control-for-AR.Drone-2.0/blob/main/Thesis_Paper/Robust%20Trajectory%20Control%20of%20an%20Unmanned%20Aerial%20Vehicle.pdf) attached.
+More details about the project can be found in the [Article](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/Article/Article%20-%20Analysis_and_Control_Design_for_Coupled_Tanks.pdf) attached.